sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/README.md

 ## My Learnings 🧑‍🎓
+This Excel project enabled me to , I gained both technical and soft skills.
+Here is a quick breakdown of what I learned:

 ### 🧑‍🔧 Technical Skills:
 - [x]	**Excel Proficiency:** Gained a deeper understanding of Excel, including ETL (Extract, Transform, Load), DAX functions, pivot tables, and data visualization techniques.